INCO

 Icon representing investment goals and financial objectives Goal

-To offer capital appreciation by investing in a diversified portfolio of Indian companies whose revenues are expected to benefit from the expanding Indian consumer base and changing consumption patterns.
+To offer capital appreciation by investing in equity securities of companies that are expected to benefit from the growth of the Indian consumer market.

 Investment Approach and Strategy